 With the recent announcement of so many titles in the Final Fantasy franchise arriving on Switch in 2019, it got me to thinking about some other games I’d like to see in some form, whether it be a direct port or a remake/remaster.
-While I have tried to be realistic with my expectations, some of these are certainly are a stretch at best.
+While I have tried to be realistic with my expectations, some of these are certainly a stretch at best.
 Be sure to share some of your RPG dreams for the future in the comments below!

 In case you didn’t already know, the Steam release of Chrono Trigger earlier in 2018 was a crapshow at best.
 On top of essentially being a port of the mobile version of the game, it launched with a myriad of other problems, including one that affected your ability to just save the game!
-Needless to say, the backlash behind the release was massive, and although SE has went behind and fixed many of the issues after the fact, it still put quite sour taste in the mouths of fans.
+Needless to say, the backlash behind the release was massive, and although SE has gone behind and fixed many of the issues after the fact, it still put quite a sour taste in the mouths of fans.

 But regardless, Chrono Trigger is arguably one of the greatest RPGs of all time, and it deserves a place on the Switch.
 While there will always be potential for them to botch it once more, I feel like the overwhelming amount of backlash received after the Steam release has (hopefully) taught Square Enix a valuable lesson: give your players what they really want, or suffer the consequences.
 Don’t get me wrong, I’m not condoning acting completely out of reason, but it’s clear that a broken and mobile version of the game had no place on Steam, and therefore should have no place on the Switch either.
 Bring us the original SNES or even the DS version, and I think that most will be happy with that.